Instant Pot Corn on the Cob is the easiest way to make fresh corn on the cob with or without removing the husks!

 The Best Way to Cook Corn on the Cob

 Corn on the Cob is one of my favorite things to eat in the summer months.
-I love it grilled and I love it boiled, but using the Instant Pot is my FAVORITE way to prepare fresh corn on the cob.
+I love grilled corn on the cob, air-fried corn, and even boiled, but using the Instant Pot is my FAVORITE way to prepare fresh corn on the cob.